 As outlined in the response to Service Delivery and Training, 4. above, the Board’s youth services are organized to coordinate strategies, enhance services, and avoid duplicative efforts with the secondary and postsecondary education programs.

-The One-Stop Operator, WSD, takes primary responsibility for providing youth with relevant information and opportunities for career exploration and research.
-Its staff assists students with gaining entrance into postsecondary education and training opportunities as well as preparing financial aid applications.
+WSD takes primary responsibility for providing customers with relevant information and opportunities for career exploration and research.
+The LWDA staff assist students with gaining entrance into postsecondary education and training opportunities as well as preparing financial aid applications.

 The area’s secondary and postsecondary education programs provide additional assistance with academic and basic skills achievement, including tutoring services, peer- to-peer mentorships, and GED preparation.